Human Immunodeficiency Virus (HIV) Infection in Children and Adolescents

 Children over 18 months of age and adolescents

-For children older than 18 months and adolescents, the same blood tests offered for diagnosis of HIV infection in adults may be used.
+For children older than 18 months and adolescents, the same tests for diagnosis of HIV infection in adults may be used.
 These are usually blood tests that are done to look for HIV antibodies and antigens.
 (Antibodies are proteins produced by the immune system to help defend the body against attack, and antigens are substances that can trigger an immune response in the body—see Tests That Detect Antibodies to or Antigens of Microorganisms.)

 Monitoring